 - Does another company own the solar panels?

-Be aware too that the solar panel company’s lease will usually be for 25 years with the homeowner.
+One thing to be aware of: there will be a lease contract in place for the renting of the roof.
+Most solar panel company’s leases will usually be for 25 years with the homeowner.

 You can buy a property with a solar panel leasing agreement in place, but you will need:

-Indeed, it is probably worthwhile highlighting with your mortgage provider as soon as possible about the prospect of gaining a mortgage on a property that has solar panels already installed and seek their consent.
+Indeed, it is probably worthwhile highlighting with your mortgage provider as soon as possible the prospect of gaining a mortgage on a property that has solar panels already installed and seeking their consent.

 - Who is responsible for the maintenance costs – the company or the new owner?